 The things we learn in grad school generally continue to serve us long beyond the time we spend integrating academics into our busy lives.
 Learning how to care for our own resilience during school is something that can add to our sense of satisfaction while we are students and then appreciate for the rest of our lives.
 I hope this article may make a difference to you as you continue, or embark on, pursuing your degree.

-Read more about Denise Dempsey, who is currently an Education Consultant and Mindfulness Education Specialist, here on our blog in this Q&A.Tags: Work Life Balance
+Read more about Denise Dempsey, who is currently an Education Consultant and Mindfulness Education Specialist, here on our blog in this Q&A.Tags: MEd, Work-Life Balance